harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/ccm-currency-preferences/currency-preferences.md

 * After configuring the currency settings, the currency symbol immediately changes to the preferred one.
 However, the cost data does not change and remains in the original currency.
 It may take up to 24 hours for the converted value to be displayed.
 * It may take up to 48 hours for the data on the **Recommendations** page to be updated.
 * You can configure these settings only for your cloud accounts.
 Contact Harness Support to view your Kubernetes cluster data in your preferred currency.
-* The currency format defaults to the _us-en_ locale.
+* The currency format defaults to the _en-us_ locale.
 If you wish to change this, contact Harness Support.
 :::

 :::important